GenomicsAotearoa/ga-good-practice/Slides/ga-good-practice-slides-quick-version.md

     the work you are doing has the potential to contribute to other projects in the future.

--   You are also collaborating with yourself: ask “present Murray” about his good friend “future Murray”.
+-   You are also collaborating with yourself: ask “present Murray” (Cadzow) about his good friend “future Murray”.

 ## Collaboration